SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 Angular-Components-Lab-8

-Inside the `article.component.ts` we have to declare the following properties which we showcased in the previous section:
+Inside the `article.component.ts` file, we have to declare the following properties, which we showcased in the previous section:

 ```js
 export class ArticleComponent {